lomorage/homepage/content/installation.md

 </p>

 After flushing the image, insert the microSD into Raspberry Pi board, connect USB hard drive with Raspberry Pi, plug in a network cable, plug in the power supply, turn on the power and wait a few minutes for system boot.

+We strongely suggest use cable to provide better performance, but if you prefer to use WiFi, you can login Raspberry Pi and use the command `wifi_switch client [wifi-ssid] [wifi-password]`, replace "[wifi-ssid]" and "[wifi-password]" with those of your wifi network.

+*The login username is "pi" and password is "raspberry"*

 ### iOS